-This individual is representative of somebody afflicted with somnophilia, or a sexual attraction to someone who is unconscious.
 Somnophilia is a type of paraphilia, which is the occurrence of sexual arousal to uncommon objects, people, or situations.
-Somnophilia derives from the Latin word “somnus”, meaning sleep, and the Greek word “philia” meaning love.
-Somnophilia is also known as the sleeping princess syndrome.
-An individual with somnophilia becomes sexually aroused by somebody who is non-responsive.
+An individual with somnophilia experiences sexual arousal by someone who is unconscious.
+Somnophilia derives from the Latin word “somnus,” meaning sleep, and the Greek word “philia,” meaning love.
+Somnophilia is also known as the “sleeping beauty syndrome.”

 Psychologist, John Money, linked somnophilia with necrophilia, or sexual arousal or intercourse involving corpses, in the late 1900’s.
 Money believed that somnophilia and necrophilia were separate entities, but suggested that somnophilia had the potential of turning into necrophilia.
 Other theorists believe that somnophilia is a type of necrophilia in that both conditions involve sexual attraction with those who are unconscious and non-consenting.

 In 1972, psychologists Dr. Calef and Dr. Weinshel published an article in the International Journal of Psychoanalysis that donned somnophilia as “Sleeping Beauty Syndrome.”
 This article suggested that somnophilia was a “neurotic equivalent” of necrophilia.
 The biggest difference between somnophilia and necrophilia is that individuals who meet the diagnostic criteria for somnophilia are only interested in individuals who are still alive.